 Step Two – Formal

-Should Step One discussions fail to resolve the matter, the student may make a formal appeal in writing to the Chair of the Student Affairs Committee (SAC).
-This must be submitted to the SAC Chair within 2 weeks from the date of the decision or dispute under appeal.
-SAC will determine if the case falls under the jurisdiction of the Rehabilitation Sciences Sector Academic Appeals Committee (RSSAAC).
+Should Step One discussions fail to resolve the matter, the student may make a formal appeal in writing to the Chair of the Student Affairs Committee (SAC), who is typically also the Graduate Coordinator This must be submitted to the SAC Chair within 2 weeks from the date of the decision or dispute under appeal.
+The SAC Chair will determine if the case falls under the jurisdiction of the Graduate Department Academic Appeals Committee.
 If the appeal falls under the jurisdiction of the Department of OS&OT, the student can request to have an oral hearing before SAC or to provide the Committee with a written submission.
-He/she can also request that the student member of SAC not be present at an oral hearing, or not be provided with the written submission.
+They can also request that the student members of SAC not be present at an oral hearing, or not be provided with the written submission.
 In either case, the Chair of the Department, will not participate at this stage of the appeal.
 At the conclusion of the hearing and/or review of the written submissions, the SAC Chair will forward the Committee’s recommendation to the Chair of the Department regarding the merits of the appeal.
 The Department Chair will then render the department-level appeal decision.